 At the SSE, we have very close ties to the business community, providing students opportunities to interact with companies and business leaders.
 We believe in combining theory with practice.
 Curious about how we do it?
 Check out the SSE Business Lab.

 While some of our students decide to study abroad for one or two semesters, some others decide to pick additional courses at the Stockholm School of Entrepreneurship (SSES).
 SSES may be understood as a global network of silo-busters, system-thinkers and changemakers that work to question the taken for granted and strive towards a better future.
-From the cutting-edge of knowledge SSES provides free of charge courses, experiences and incubation for students and alumni of Stockholm’s top five universities: Karolinska Institutet (KI), the University College of Arts, Crafts and Design (Konstfack), the Royal Institute of Technology (KTH), the Stockholm School of Economics (SSE), and Stockholm University (SU).
+From the cutting-edge of knowledge SSES provides free of charge courses, experiences and incubation for students and alumni of Stockholm’s top six universities: Karolinska Institutet (KI), the Royal College of Music, the University College of Arts, Crafts and Design (Konstfack), the Royal Institute of Technology (KTH), the Stockholm School of Economics (SSE), and Stockholm University (SU).

 Welcome to Stockholm

 To study in Stockholm is to broaden your horizons in a metropolitan jewel – encrusted with beautiful archipelago islands, sweeping green parks and nature reserves, Stockholm is regarded by many to be one of Europe’s most beautiful capitals with its many bridges connecting the islands that make up the city center.

 Stockholm - The capital of Scandinavia